dabblelab/twilio-cli-autopilot-plugin/readmeText.txt

   -e, --events=events                            list of space-separated webhook events to update -m, --method=method                            which HTTP method to use to update -p, --profile=profile                          Shorthand identifier for your profile.
-  -s, --assistant-sid=assistant-sid              (required) assistant that owns the task -u, --webhookURL=webhookURL                    the URL to send events to update -w, --webhook-unique-name=webhook-unique-name  unique name for webhook to update --webhook-sid=webhook-sid                      SID of the webhook to update
+  -s, --assistant-sid=assistant-sid              (required) assistant sid -u, --webhookURL=webhookURL                    the URL to send events to update -w, --webhook-unique-name=webhook-unique-name  unique name for webhook to update --webhook-sid=webhook-sid                      SID of the webhook to update